smoothbenefits/BenefitMY_Python/README.md

 Please follow the following steps to start the app on your local machine

-0. Install yuglify component.
-This is for the static files `sudo npm -g install yuglify`
+0. Install coffeescript component.
+This is for the coffee javascript files `sudo npm install -g coffee-script`

 1. install django
 `pip install django`